lucasdu2/dotfiles/.github/README.md

     - [bat](https://github.com/sharkdp/bat)
     - [kitty](https://github.com/kovidgoyal/kitty)[^1] (terminal emulator)
 - Make zsh your default shell.
-- Install zsh plugins
+- Install zsh plugins.
     - Clone the following plugins into the directory `$HOME/.zsh_plugins` (create this directory if it does not exist):
         - [zsh-autosuggestions](https://github.com/zsh-users/zsh-autosuggestions)
         - [zsh-vim-mode](https://github.com/softmoth/zsh-vim-mode)
         - [zsh-syntax-highlighting](https://github.com/zsh-users/zsh-syntax-highlighting)
+    - These plugins are already sourced in `.zshrc`.
 - fzf comes with some nice shell extensions for zsh that require additional installation.
 See [here](https://github.com/junegunn/fzf#installation).
-- Open neovim (can simply use vi, the alias is defined in .zshrc) and install all plugins using `:PlugInstall.`
+- Open neovim (can simply use vi, the alias is defined in `.zshrc`) and install all plugins using `:PlugInstall.`
     - We manage plugins using [vim-plug](https://github.com/junegunn/vim-plug).
     - We have configured automatic installation of vim-plug (see init.vim).
 However, if `:PlugInstall` does not work, you may need to install vim-plug manually.
 - Also in neovim, run `:TSUpdate` to ensure all nvim-treesitter plugin (syntax highlighting) parsers are up-to-date.